Part 2 of 2

 characteristics of the data, the objectives of the analysis, and the trade-offs

-between noise reduction and capturing short-term dynamics.
+between noise reduction and the capture of short-term dynamics.
 It's essential to

 Conclusion